masqquerade/jb_survey_visualizer_integration/README.md

 - __Request Cancellation__: To handle the edge case where a debounced request has already been sent but is now outdated, I integrated a cancellation system.
 When a new request is triggered, a cleanup function in __useEffect__ hook calls __controller.abort()__ (controller is a AbortController) on the previous request.
 The queue is smart enough to detect the aborted signal and will discard the request.

 #### 3. The problem: Not enough questions in a category
 As mentioned in the test task description, at least 50 questions should be used from the API.
 However, not all categories have enough questions.
 Therefore, sometimes status code 1 is being returned.
-My solution is:
+#### The solution:
 - __Finding the count of questions in a category__: If status code 1 is returned from the DB API, internal service of the application creates another request to get the maximum possible number of questions in the specific category.
 As a next step, initial request is being repeated with the new amount of questions, preventing getting status code 1.
 Unfortunately, this leads to greater delays.

 __Thank you for taking the time to review my solution.__